SQL Server benchmarks

 The complete CaeriusNet TVP pipeline, end-to-end:

-Randomizer.Seed = new Random(42)→ generateRowCountitems via BogusStoredProcedureParametersBuilder.AddTvpParameter<T>(items)→ serialize toSqlDataRecordstream.Build()→ produceSqlParameter[]SqlCommand.ExecuteReaderAsync()→ execute SP withOUTPUT INSERTED.*while (reader.ReadAsync())→ stream back the inserted rows
+Randomizer.Seed = new Random(42)→ generateRowCountitems via BogusStoredProcedureParametersBuilder.AddTvpParameter<T>(items)→ serialize toSqlDataRecordstream.Build()→ produceSqlParameter[]SqlCommand.ExecuteReaderAsync()to execute the stored procedure withOUTPUT INSERTED.*while (reader.ReadAsync())to stream back the inserted rows

 [Params(10, 100, 1_000, 5_000, 10_000)]